claytonglasser/preciptation_forecasting/README.md

 # preciptation_forcasting
-An evaluation of three different ways to predict precipitation levels exhibiting annual seasonality.
+An evaluation of four different ways to predict precipitation levels exhibiting annual seasonality.